svenslaggare/labar/README.md

 To unpack the image (to make the content available), use the `labar unpack` command.
 This will unpack the folder structure into a new folder, but the actual files are linked into new directory, leading to no extra space used.

 ## Registry
 To distribute images, Labar uses an HTTP based registry.
-This can be started using `labar run-registry` command.
+This can be started using `labar registry run` command.

 To configure the registry, use the sample TOML configuration file below:
 ```toml